bomonike/bomonike.github.io/rustops.md

 // POLICY: To access a database from multiple threads (e.g., in a Tauri or Axum web app), wrap crypto keys in a Mutex inside a single thread, or decrypt what you need and pass the decrypted strings (carefully) to other threads.

 // POLICY: When running in production (ENV_TYPE="PROD"), verify that the hash (SHA-1) of the main.rs file is the same hash as the file in GitHub to ensure that the file has not been corrupted.

+## Using KeePassXC

+To store API keys as secrets using the "Custom Attributes" Approach (Recommended)

+This method allows you to store as many distinct API values as you need for a single service while keeping them organized and secure.

+1. Create a new .kdbx file for APIs separate from your personal secrets (for banking, etc.).

+1. Open KeePassXC and create a new entry (or open an existing one).
+1. In the Title field, enter the name of the service (e.g., OpenAI API or AWS Production).
+Leave the Username and Password fields blank (or put a dummy username like API_User if your workflow requires those fields not to be empty).
+1. Click on the Advanced tab in the right-hand panel of the entry window.
+1. Under the Additional Attributes section, click the + (Plus) button to add a new custom field.
+1. In the Key column, type the name of the value (e.g., API Key, Client Secret, Base URL, Refresh Token).
+1. In the Value column, paste your actual API value.

+1. CRITICAL: Check the box under the Protect column (the little shield icon).
+This ensures the value is hidden behind asterisks and cannot be read by casual shoulder-surfers.
+It also prevents the value from being stored in cleartext in certain plugin caches.

 <hr />